Neighbourhoods in Brussels: Historical centre

 The historical centre of Uccle is the municipality's central district.
 Located near the Chaussée d'Alsemberg/Alsembergsesteenweg, it is a lively area with many small shops.
 At any time of day, there is a fairly dense crowd of people shopping there.
 During the week, many schoolchildren from nearby schools pass through.
 The Municipal Hall of Uccle is located on the Place Jean Vander Elst/Jean Vander Elstplein, in the heart of this district.
-The Church of St. Peter is also not far away, on the Parvis Saint-Pierre/Sint-Pietersvoorplein.
+The Church of St. Peter is also close by, on the Parvis Saint-Pierre/Sint-Pietersvoorplein.
 Connecting the two is the Rue Xavier de Bue/Xavier de Buestraat, with its succession of luxury boutiques and chain stores.